 Also, OSHA standard 29 CFR 1910.28 includes information that employers need to ensure that fall protection is provided when employees are exposed to a fall of 4 feet or more to a lower level.

-Whether you are looking for a guardrail, safety railing, handrail, stair rail, or a customized safety system, every product we manufacture meets or exceeds OSHA requirements.
+There are many OSHA rules, requirements, and exceptions that haven’t been included in this post.
+And after reading the information provided here, perhaps you have questions about OSHA railing height requirements for your specific needs.
+Or maybe you’re still wondering when is a guardrail required in my situation, in my facility?
+Contact us for help!
+Whether you are looking for a guardrail, industrial and removable safety railing, handrail, stair rail, or a customized safety system, every product we manufacture meets or exceeds OSHA requirements.
 For more information about our products, reach out to the EDGE Fall Protection team.
+Reach us at at 844-314-1374